How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Minimize Interference:

-• Keep other Bluetooth devices disconnected when not in use.
+• Keep unused Bluetooth devices disconnected.

 • Stay within optimal range (typically 30 feet for most earbuds).